 This post may contain affiliate links.
 Please read our disclosure policy.

-Why You’ll Love these Eggplant Parmesan Meatballs
+Why You’ll Love these Eggplant Meatballs

 Eggplant Parmesan is just one of those Italian dishes that exudes comfort.
 It’s also one of the heartiest vegetarian dishes out there, and equally appealing to vegetarians and meat eaters alike.

-These eggplant meatballs boast all the beloved qualities of the classic Italian dish in a two-bite treat.
-They’re crispy, cheesy, herby, and extra delicious dunked in marinara sauce.
+They’re crispy, cheesy, herby, and extra delicious in marinara sauce.
 I love serving them with crusty Italian bread and a crisp side salad.
 However you can also enjoy them in a hoagie roll for a vegetarian riff on a meatball sub.

 - Eggplant: You need 1 1/2 lbs of eggplant for this recipe, which amounts to roughly 2 medium globe eggplants.
 Globe are the large, seedy eggplants with dark purple skin–the most common variety you’ll find in the produce section.
 Look for eggplants with shiny skin that are firm to the touch–both signs of ripeness and freshness.

-- Eggs: For binding the eggplant meatballs, you need one whole egg and one egg yolk.
+- Eggs: For binding the meatballs, you need one whole egg and one egg yolk.
 Unfortunately, plant-based egg alternatives such as chia or flax eggs don’t work great in this recipe.

 Step-by-Step Instructions: